 “About eighty percent of the food on shelves of supermarkets today didn’t exist 100 years ago.”Larry McCleary

 Do you have picky eaters at your house?
 Do your friends and family scoff at eating cultured foods?
 Well, let me tell you about Mister Picky Eater, my husband.
-When I married him (30 years ago) he ate nothing green.
+When I married him thirty-nine years ago he ate nothing green.
 They called him “Wrapper Man” because he ate a lot of meals from food in wrappers at gas stations.
 The worst thing on the planet, right?
 Is this food?
 But I loved him and love is blind and still is.
 However, he has come a long, long way and if he can embrace cultured foods and change his diet, anybody can.

 Don’t look in the kombucha pot!